ThanosFisherman/Elvis/README.md

 # Usage

-It's worth mentioning that this lib just as `Optional`, can also offer safe navigation in between chain method calls plus a few more features.
+It's worth mentioning that this lib just as `Optional`, can also offer safe navigation in between chain method calls plus a few more features we are gonna get into in a while.

 Using Elvis (This library) the above snippets could be replaced with: